wallowadigitalexhibits/archive-app/README.md

 # Archive App
-Organizing small museum collections on a graph database with Electron, React, and JSON.
+Organizing small museum collections on a property graph database with Electron, React, and JSON.